BakerSmithA/expr_evaluator/README.md

-# expr_evaluator
+# Maths Expression Evaluator
-Evaluates mathematical expressions by compiling to to byte code for a stack machine.
+Evaluates mathematical expressions by compiling to byte code for a stack machine.